mikelvallejo/mikelvallejo/README.md

 - 👋 Hi, I’m @mikelvallejo
 - 👀 I’m interested in Data, Product and Marketing
-- 🌱 I’m currently learning about Machine Learning and Behaivoral Analytics
+- 🌱 I’m currently learning about Machine Learning and Behavioral Analytics
 - 💞️ I’m looking to collaborate on projects all around the world :)
 - 📫 My email: mikelvallejo9@gmail.com